cloudlabs-ufscar/blog/content/sec/defcon-quals-2025/index.md

 GCC: (GNU) 9.4.0
 ```

-After some web search, we find [a toolchain builder for musl](https://github.com/richfelker/musl-cross-make/tree/6f3701d08137496d5aac479e3a3977b5ae993c1f) which uses the same GCC version.
-Unfortunately, there are no prebuilt binary packages, so we build it.
+After some web search, we found [a toolchain builder for musl](https://github.com/richfelker/musl-cross-make/tree/6f3701d08137496d5aac479e3a3977b5ae993c1f) which uses the same GCC version.
+Unfortunately, there are no prebuilt binary packages, so we built it.

-The OpenSSL version is 3.6.0-dev, therefore our best guess is to build the [latest revision from their git](https://github.com/openssl/openssl/tree/172076029c0bbb188e321f5832f6a15971834e90) at the time of the CTF.
+The OpenSSL version is 3.6.0-dev, therefore our best guess was to build the [latest revision from their git](https://github.com/openssl/openssl/tree/172076029c0bbb188e321f5832f6a15971834e90) at the time of the CTF.

-After some trial and error, we arrive at the following configure options which produce a lib with almost the same `compiler` string as we observed in the binary: `./Configure --cross-compile-prefix=x86_64-linux-musl- -no-shared -enable-sm4 -enable-sm2 -enable-sm3 -enable-weak-ssl-ciphers -enable-hw -no-pic`.
+After some trial and error, we arrived at the following configure options which produced a lib with almost the same `compiler` string as we observed in the binary: `./Configure --cross-compile-prefix=x86_64-linux-musl- -no-shared -enable-sm4 -enable-sm2 -enable-sm3 -enable-weak-ssl-ciphers -enable-hw -no-pic`.
 Manually replacing `-Wall -O3` with `-Wall -O3 --static` and `-pthread -m64` with `-pthread -m64 -Os -msse4` in `configdata.pm` gave the final touch.

 Unfortunately, that effort did not pay much.
 FLIRT signatures generated from musl's `libc.a` matched well with the binary, but the ones from `libssl.a` did not.
 Curiously, signatures generated from `libcrypto.a` (also built from OpenSSL sources) did match well, but they did not help much with the analysis.